Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 12, 1932, Image 6

 Divorced from the tension of win-

-.er racket, the real Florida relaxes
+cer racket, the real Ilorida relaxes

-and breathes easier.
-She counts the
+and breathes easier, She counts the

 profits earned from winter paying

-guests In return for bed; board, and
+guests in return for bed, board, and

 otherwise; then turns to her big job—

-that Is, how to work and prosper dur-
+that is, how to work and prosper dur-

 ing the quiet months, when tourist

-trade 1s nil,
+trade is nil,

 When the Tourists Are Gone.